onflow/flow/agendas/2024/sprint-kickoff/2024-02-16-Flow-Sprint-Kickoff.md

 **Done last sprint**

-* Release EVM and JSON-RPC early access version including EVM Core, CLI and JSON-RPC to emulator and CrescendoNet
+* Release EVM early access including EVM Core, CLI and JSON-RPC to emulator and CrescendoNet

 **This sprint**